 I should also stress that at this point in my life, whenever I had any kind of anxiety attack, I was also having a psychotic episode, which would mean I hallucinate.
 My hallucinations weren’t just contained to seeing things either, nor would it stop at the traditional five senses.
 It would be a full-on onslaught of hallucinations, whereby my sense of temperature, moisture (wetness perception), etc. would also be affected.

-If you’ve read my previous post (My Anxiety Disorders Vs Mindfulness), you’ll already be aware of how my bodily sensations aren’t processed as they should be by my brain, causing sensory hallucinations.
+If you’ve read my previous article, you’ll already be aware of how my bodily sensations aren’t processed as they should be by my brain, causing sensory hallucinations.
 This is why that happens.

-Thus, I quit doing all drugs.
-I never once had a craving to do them again or relapsed.
+Thus, I quit doing all drugs, going cold turkey.
+I never once had a craving to do them again and I never relapsed.
 Which makes me very lucky.
 I may have not had any cravings or relapses, but I did have was far worse, and there was nothing I could do to stop it.

 My anxiety was so bad that I couldn’t sleep, through fear of wetting the bed.
 I’d constantly be going to the toilet throughout the night to try and drain every drop of moisture out of my body.

 On a day-to-day basis, my coping strategy was to keep myself dangerously dehydrated to try and manage my anxiety and to avoid a psychotic episode.
-This was especially difficult during the hotter months, whereby I’d be struggling to balance my dehydration with the effects of heat stroke.
+This was especially difficult during the hotter months when I’d be struggling to balance my dehydration with the effects of heatstroke.
 It was a terrible way to live.

 I could barely function.
 I tried getting help from professionals, but every antipsychotic and antidepressant they gave me would cause a psychotic episode.
 No one understood how important my homeostasis was to me avoiding a psychotic episode.